HfMT-ZM4/symbolist-electron/readme.md

 ## Class Definition and Object Instances

+explain this more

 * classes are passed instances of the object
-* dataset
+* dataset, the HTML dataset holds a copy of the data parameters
 * lookup into container graphic and data parameters in mapping

+... incomplete

 ## Program Logic

-give details of which functions get called in the typical sequence of events
+These are the basic modes of interaction that are defined in the script definitions:

+### Palette Mode and Object Creation

-Each container definition file has an attribute `palette` which lists the supported `symbol` class names that can be used in the container contents.
-When the user selects the container context, the list of symbols is used to populate the `palette` toolbar.
+Each container definition has a `palette` array, which lists the `symbol` class names that are supported for this container.
+When the user selects a container in the editor and sets it as the "context", by pressing `[s]`, the program "enters" the container, using it as the context container.
+When the icon is clicked, the palette toolbar populates with the supported symbol types.

-A typical ui script sequence:
 1. a context is selected by the user and the palette icon is retrieved by the program, using the class def's `getPaletteIcon` function, which returns a `drawsocket` format object defining the icon drawing.
 2. user clicks on a palette icon, which triggers a call to the class's `paletteSelected` notifying the symbol class that is is now active in the palette.
 Inside the definition, this triggers a set of window mouse event listeners.
    * as the mouse moves, the mouse event handlers are called.
 When the `cmd` button is pressed, a preview of the symbol is displayed in the `symbolist_overlay` layer defined in the main view file `index.html`.